The Australian Immunisation Handbook 10th Edition

 Figure 4.16.2: Post-exposure prophylaxis algorithm for potential exposure to lyssaviruses from bats in Australia or overseas

 This algorithm is represented as a flow chart.
 Potential exposure to lyssaviruses from a bat (either in Australia or overseas) can be separated into one of three categories.
-Category 1 exposures involve touching or feeding of bats, licks on intact skin, or exposure to blood, urine or faeces or to an animal that has been dead for more than 4 hours.
+Category 1 exposures involve touching or feeding of bats, licks on intact skin, or exposure to blood, urine or faeces.
 These do not require any prophylaxis if the contact history is reliable.

 Category 2 and 3 exposures are both treated using the same protocol.
 Exposures in these categories include nibbling of uncovered skin, any scratches or abrasions with or without bleeding, single or multiple transdermal bites or scratches, contamination of mucous membrane with saliva from licks, or licks on broken skin.
 If a person suffering a category 2 or 3 exposure has been previously immunised*†, they should be vaccinated§§ again after exposure; both immunocompetent and immunocompromised persons should receive 2 doses delivered intramuscularly on days 0 and 3.
 Human rabies immunoglobulin is not indicated.
 If the person is at risk of ongoing occupational exposure, serology should be performed, either every 6 months for laboratory staff who are at risk, or every 2 years for veterinary workers, bat handlers or any other workers who are likely to handle bats.
 If the person has a viral neutralising antibody titre of less than 0.5 international units per millilitre, they should be given a single booster dose of vaccine.
 If that person is subjected to further exposure, they should be given post-exposure prophylaxis relevant to their category of exposure, and be treated as if they have been previously immunised*†.